 Property inflation has outstripped wage increases over the years.
-Nowadays you will see applicants, particularly First Time Buyers, struggling to afford the current property prices.
+Nowadays you will see applicants, particularly First Time Buyers in Sheffield, struggling to afford the current property prices.
 In this situation, people often turn to the idea of moving in with someone else.
 Having a joint mortgage will most likely benefit your application, as you have two incomes for the lender to take into account when calculating your maximum mortgage amount.

 Having someone to share costs with will always help you out when it comes to your monthly payments.
 However, it’s not easy to just move in with someone straight away.
 There are lots of different lender requirements to match and questions to ask yourself before you make a decision.
 As a Mortgage Broker delivering Mortgage Advice in Sheffield, we get questions about joint mortgages all of the time, here are some of them: